 How strenuous?
+This is a particularly strenuous tour.
 The tour involves a lot of walking in the town centre where the ground is sometimes uneven and pavements are narrow.
 It should not be attempted by anyone who has difficulty with everyday walking and stairclimbing.
 Fitness is essential.